gortc/sdp/README.md

 ### Examples
 See [examples](https://github.com/ernado/sdp/tree/master/examples) folder.
-Also there is [online SDP example](https://cydev.ru/sdp/) that gets SDP offer using WebRTC, sends it to server, decodes as `sdb.Session` and renders it on web page.
+Also there is [online SDP example](https://cydev.ru/sdp/) that gets `RTCPeerConnection.localDescription.sdp` using WebRTC, sends it to server, decodes as `sdp.Session` and renders it on web page.

 SDP example:
 ```sdp